 Why Alabama Belongs on Your Travel Bucket List

 Alabama might not be the first state that crosses your mind when planning an American road trip, but seasoned travelers know better.
-The Heart of Dixie delivers a remarkable range of experiences — from Gulf Coast beaches with sand so white it looks like powdered sugar, to dramatic Appalachian ridgelines, world-class space museums, nationally recognized civil rights landmarks, and a food culture that has earned genuine national attention.
+The Heart of Dixie delivers a remarkable range of experiences — from Gulf Coast beaches with sand so white it looks like powdered sugar, to dramatic Appalachian ridgelines, world-class space museums, nationally recognized civil rights landmarks, and a food culture that has earned serious national attention.
 All of this, and still without the crushing crowds and inflated prices that characterize more obvious destinations.

 Gulf Shores and Orange Beach: The Gulf Coast’s Most Underrated Beaches